lclong1703/test-book-api/README.md

 - elasticsearch: v8.8.1: [Download elastic 8.8.1](https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-8.8.1-windows-x86_64.zip)
 - run `elasticsearch` locally `windows`:

-* In a terminal window, cd to the %ES_HOME% directory, for instance:
+* Unzip it with your favorite unzip tool.
+This will create a folder called elasticsearch-8.8.1, which we will refer to as %ES_HOME%.
+In a terminal window, cd to the %ES_HOME% directory, for instance:
   ![alt text](https://i.imgur.com/uG3H97y.png)
   run command `.\bin\elasticsearch -E xpack.security.enabled=false`